MLH-Fellowship/SocioMark/README.md

 # SocioMark

 SocioMark is an all-new social media platform that prioritizes image ownership and security using Machine Learning.
-By watermarking each image upon upload, the hash of the user is permanently encoded within the image.
+By watermarking each image upon upload, the hash of the user is permanently encoded within the image and essentially lets photographers copyright their images.

 ## How it Works
 1. Users are first shown a landing page that requires the user to Login, Register with a new account, or learn more about the platform.